StevePhelps/hello-world/README.md

 # hello-world
-trying to figure out an use git hub
+trying to figure out how to use and to start using git hub